Carlos Prieto (cellist)

-Carlos Prieto was born in Mexico City and is a Mexican cellist and writer.
+Carlos Prieto (January 1, 1937) is a Mexican cellist and writer, born in Mexico City.
 He has received enthusiastic public acclaim and won excellent reviews for his performances throughout the United States, Europe, Russia and the former Soviet Union, Asia, and Latin America.
 The New York Times review of his Carnegie Hall debut raved, "Prieto knows no technical limitations and his musical instincts are impeccable."

 He plays a Stradivarius cello named the "Piatti" after Carlo Alfredo Piatti, affectionately nicknamed "Chelo Prieto" by the current owner.
 He is a promoter of contemporary, original classical instrument music by Latin American composers.
 The Carlos Prieto International Cello Competition is held every three years in Mexico.
 His son, Carlos Miguel Prieto, is music director of the National Symphony Orchestra of Mexico.

 Early years

 Prieto began playing the cello at age four, studying under the instruction of Hungarian cellist Imre Hartman, and also with the Mexican cellist Manuel Garnica Fierro.

 Prieto was a longtime friend of Igor Stravinsky.
 When Stravinsky returned to Russia in 1962 after a fifty-year absence, he was accompanied in Moscow by Prieto, who was at that time studying at the Moscow State University in Russia.
 He also knew Shostakovich and has premiered his first Cello Concerto in different cities in Mexico as well as in Spain.

 He continued his instruction with Pierre Fournier in Geneva and Leonard Rose in New York.
-He also studied engineering and economics at the Massachusetts Institute of Technology (MIT), university, which appointed him in 1993 member of its Department of Music and Theater Arts Visiting Committee.
+He also studied engineering and economics at the Massachusetts Institute of Technology (MIT), MIT later appointed him in 1993 as a member of its department of music and theater arts visiting committee.